 You can feel the nap when you lightly run your hand long-ways over the right side of the fabric.
 The hairs lie smooth and flat with the nap and feel slightly rough against the nap.

-If you are in doubt about a fabric having a nap to it, there are a couple ways to test the fabric.
+If you are feeling unsure about whether a material has a nap to it, there are a few different ways to test the fabric:

 - You can lay the fabric on a surface and brush it with your hand.
 Now brush the fabric right next to where you brushed it, in the opposite direction.
-If there is nap to the fabric the fabric will appear different depending on what direction you have brushed the fibers.
+If there is nap, the fabric will appear different depending on which direction you have brushed the fibers.

-- You can also take a length of the fabric and fold it up, on itself, so the fabric is going down in one and up in the folded section.
-If there is nap, you will see the fabric as if it were different colors.
+- You can also take a length of the fabric and fold it up on itself, so the fabric is going down in one section and up in the folded section.
+If there is nap, you will see the fabric as if it were different shades of the same color.